Test Proctoring Supplement

 803-777-6142 | email@example.com

-- If a student needs to take the test at a different time due to class schedule conflicts or proctoring availability, we require that the student ask for your permission before scheduling the test with our office.
+To schedule an exam, students must complete the Test Proctoring Request online at least seven (7) days before the exam.
+If the student needs to take the test at a different time due to class schedule conflicts or proctoring availability, the student will have to obtain permission from the professor to test at a different time.

-- You and the student will receive a confirmation email regarding the student’s appointment for test proctoring.
-This email will give you instructions on how to proceed.
+Professors will receive a confirmation email regarding the student’s appointment for test proctoring.
+This email will give instructions on how to proceed.

-- If a student arrives more than 15 minutes late for a test, we reserve the right to cancel the appointment and require the student to reschedule the test with you.
+If a student arrives late for a test, the Test Proctor reserves the right to require the student to reschedule the test with the professor.

-If a student is caught cheating or suspected of cheating, the student will be referred directly to the Office of Student Conduct.
-You will be notified of this referral by email.
+If a student is caught cheating or suspected of cheating, the student will be referred directly to the Office of Student Conduct and the professor will be notified.

 After the exam has been completed, professors can choose to receive the completed test through e-mail or they can choose to pick up the completed test from LeConte 112A.
 They can also designate a representative to pick up the exam.
 Professors and/or designees will be required to sign for the exam.
 We require an I.D. to be presented to pick up the exam(s).

 Revised June 2016